kgateway-dev/community/CONTRIBUTING.md

 If you encounter a bug, please file an issue on GitHub in the k8sgateway/k8sgateway repo.
 If an issue you have is already reported, please add additional information or add a 👍 reaction to indicate your agreement.

+## Commit Signing

+In order to help ensure the integrity of our code the K8sGateway project requires that your commits are signed and verified.
+For more details as well as instructions for setting up signing please review the [github docuementation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) about signing and verification of commits.

 ## Small bug fixes